2008 invasion of Anjouan: Tensions rise

 The Comoran federal Government delayed the holding of an election on Anjouan due to alleged irregularities and intimidation, but Bacar nevertheless printed ballots and held an election in June, claiming a landslide victory of 90 per cent.
+In July 2007, Bacar declared Anjouan to be independent of the Comoros.

 Military build-up

 In March 2008, hundreds of the Comoran Government troops began assembling on Mohéli, which is closer to Anjouan than the larger island, Grande Comore.
 Sudan and Senegal provided a total of 750 troops, while Libya offered logistical support for the operation.
 In addition, 500 Tanzanian troops were due to arrive soon after.
 France, the former colonial power, also assisted the operation by airlifting AU troops to the area.

 Vows of resistance from the self-declared President of Anjouan were met with stern words from the AU envoy, saying "He will be overwhelmed...I am afraid to say that if he tries to do that, it will be the end of him physically, if necessary."
-In an interview with IRIN, Bacar said: "[National President Ahmed Abdallah Mohamed] Sambi does not know anything concerning the military, but if I had to advise him I would say that it's not the solution.
-The first time [1997] the army came we kicked them out.
-The second time [May 2007] the army came we kicked them out.
+In an interview with IRIN, Bacar said: "National President Ahmed Abdallah Mohamed Sambi does not know anything concerning the military, but if I had to advise him I would say that it's not the solution.
+The first time 1997 the army came we kicked them out.
+The second time May 2007 the army came we kicked them out.
 That means that if they try to come a third time we will kick them out."

 Anjouan promised to hold new elections in May 2008, which South African President Thabo Mbeki supported as a way to resolve the crisis.
 Mbeki once more tried to stop the invasion on March 14 but the AU disregarded his proposal and the invasion went ahead.